Victim mentality: Victims of abuse and manipulation

-It is common for a therapist to take a long period of time to build a trusting relationship with a victim.
+It is common for a psychotherapist to take a long period of time to build a trusting relationship with a victim.
 Oftentimes, victims will develop a distrust of authority figures, along with the expectation of being hurt or exploited.

 Sexual abuse and victim mentality appear to have strong connections.
 Regardless of gender, all age groups forced to participate in and perform non-consensual sexual acts are more likely to develop feelings of self-recrimination, guilt, and self-blame for acts that they were forced to perform.
 Sexual abuse may also manifest in other ways such as petting, lewd verbal suggestions and communication, and exposure of one's body for sexual pleasure.

 According to Koçtürk, Nilüfer et al. the timing of disclosure among victims of abuse may vary, especially when it comes to sexual abuse.
 If the event occurred during their childhood or teenage years, they may not tell anyone until adulthood.
 The reasons for doing so are numerous, such as not wanting to draw attention to the event, not wanting the event to become a public spectacle, fear that their peers, friends, and others would think negatively of them, and not wanting to cause problems within the household.
 It has been found that victims who disclose to their family members early on usually have higher levels of support from family members and their community.
 Encouragement to disclose their traumatic experience sooner, rather than later, is greatly needed.

 Studies conducted by Andronnikova and Kudinov sought to determine a correlation between the degree of abuse and victimhood, and the victim's likelihood to exhibit behaviors consistent with a victim mentality.
 Studies were successful in identifying a strong correlation between those with a victim mentality and negative behaviors such as catastrophizing, self-demandingness, demandingness to others, and low frustration tolerance.

 Breaking out

 In 2005, a study led by psychologist Charles R. Snyder indicated that if a victim mentality sufferer forgives themselves or the situation leading to that mental state, symptoms of PTSD or hostility can be mediated.

-For adolescent victims, group support and psychodrama techniques can help people gain a realistic view of past traumas, seeing that they were helpless but are no longer so.
-These techniques emphasize the victims' feelings and expressing those feelings.
+For adolescent victims, support groups and psychodrama techniques can help people gain a realistic view of past traumas, seeing that they were helpless but are no longer so.
+These techniques emphasize victims' feelings and expressing those feelings.
 Support groups are useful in allowing others to practice assertiveness techniques, and warmly supporting others in the process.

 Successful techniques have included therapeutic teaching methods regarding concepts of normative decision theory, emotional intelligence, cognitive therapy, and psychological locus of control.
 These methods have proven helpful in allowing individuals with a victim mentality mindset to both recognize and release the mindset.